iww/CiviMail-Template/README.md

 # CiviMail-Templates

-This repository is home to three variations of our new CiviCRM email template.
+This repository is home to three variations of the union's new CiviCRM email template.

 ## template-simple.html